An Inside Look and What It Means for Your Growth Strategy

 - Analysts who regularly work with physician data will enjoy the behind-the-scenes look this post will give into all that was involved in this data update.

 - Those of you who focus on business development and strategic planning will be excited to discover how this data update can positively impact your growth strategy.

 - Physician Relations Reps, data is the foundation upon which your entire outreach strategy lives or dies.
 You will appreciate how this update will give you the most current patient data available.

-First, a little background: Physician Pathway is Stratasan’s tool for planning and tracking a physician relations strategy, mapping service line opportunities and accurately measuring inbound and outbound patient trends.
-The Physician Pathway application provides information that recruiters, physician liaisons, and business development professionals can use to have more informed conversations with their physicians, thereby building and strengthening those relationships.
+First, a little background: Physician Patterns is Stratasan’s tool for planning and tracking a physician relations strategy, mapping service line opportunities and accurately measuring inbound and outbound patient trends.
+The Physician Patterns application provides information that recruiters, physician liaisons, and business development professionals can use to have more informed conversations with their physicians, thereby building and strengthening those relationships.